 Each bag holds just over 4 ounces.
 You use one bag for each breast.

 Well, you made it to the end, congrats!
 Hopefully that was helpful.
 Here’s what we’d suggest next:

 Check out our extensive baby gear buying guide right over here.

 Or, check out our free resources for new and expecting parents right here.

-Editor’s note: this review was originally published in March 2020, but was updated in July 2020 to include more information about Willow Pump’s 3rd generation offering.
+Editor’s note: this review was originally published in March 2020, but was updated in July 2020 to include more information about Willow Pump’s 3rd generation offering, and in July 2021 with further updates on Willow Pump, particularly around improvements in getting insurance to pay for a portion of Willow Pump.
 Also, please note Fathercraft is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.